Enrique-Marmol/StitchFL/README.md

-# Federated Submodel Training Benchmarks
+# StitchFL: Heterogeneous Submodel Training in Federated Learning for Membership Inference Attacks Mitigation
 This repository contains the code used to evaluate heterogeneous federated submodel training across different neural network architectures and datasets.

 The experiments include: